 Collateral dependent loans are evaluated on an individual basis for purposes for determining expected credit losses.
 For collateral-dependent loans where the borrower is experiencing financial difficulty and the Company expects repayment of the financial asset to be provided substantially through the operation or sale of the collateral, the ACL is measured based on the difference between the fair value of the collateral and the amortized cost basis of the loan as of the measurement date.
-When repayment is expected to be from the operation of the collateral, expected credit losses are calculated as the amount by which the amortized cost basis of the loan exceeds the present value of expected credit losses are calculated as the amount by which the amortized cost basis of the loan exceeds the fair value of the collateral, expected credit losses are calculated as the amount by which the amortized cost basis of the loan exceeds the fair value of the underlying collateral less estimated costs to sell.
+When repayment is expected to be from the operation of the collateral, expected credit losses are calculated as the amount by which the amortized cost basis of the loan exceeds the present value of expected cash flows from the operation of the collateral.
+When repayment is expected to be from the sale of the collateral, expected credit losses are calculated as the amount by which the amortized cost basis of the loan exceeds the fair value of the underlying collateral less estimated costs to sell.
 The ACL may be zero if the fair value of the collateral at the measurement date exceeds the amortized cost basis of the loan.
 In the year ended December 31, 2023, the weighted-average loan-to-values related to existing owner-occupied collateral-dependent loans increased approximately 10.9% since December 31, 2022.